TheBananaWolf/SpeakerAlwaysOn/README.md

-# Marshall Standby Mode Disabler
+# Speaker Standby Mode Disabler

-A simple script to disable the standby mode of Marshall speakers.
+A simple script to disable the standby mode for your speakers.

 ## Installation